 Remember, the darker the brown, the better.

-The colour black can be mysterious, sensual, elegant, sophistication, high authority, and formality.
+The colour black can be mysterious, sensual, elegant, sophisticated, high authority, and formal.

 Wear black when you want to look like you have it all together or command authority.

 Wearing the right colour for the right situation is both an art and a science.
-Ever wondered what it is about specific colours that suit some person and not another?
+Have you ever wondered what specific colours suit some people and not another?